-- Client/counselor dynamics - Counselor's experience of the client: What is your emotional response to the client?
-How does your culture influence your work with this client? - Strengths/liabilities in the therapeutic relationship: What are your strengths and needs?
+- 1. Client/counselor dynamics - A. Clinical presentation: How does the client/student/family present in session?
+What is their style of interaction?
+What is their verbal/non-verbal presentation?
+Appearance? - B. Counselor's experience of the client: Counselor's emotional response to the client how does your culture influence your work with this client? - C. Strengths/liabilities in the therapeutic relationship: What are your strengths and needs?
 Are there challenges to you in working with this particular client, student, and/or family?
-Are there any countertransference issues? - Ethical, legal, or other professional issues presented by the case
+Are there any countertransference issues? - 2.
+What ethical, legal, or other professional issues are presented by the case?